 The Idaho Museum of Natural History actively nurtures an understanding of and delight in Idaho’s natural and cultural heritage.
-As the official state museum of natural history, it acquires, preserves, studies, interprets and displays natural and cultural objects for Idaho residents, visitors and the world’s community of students and scholars.
-The Museum also supports and encourages Idaho’s other museums through mentoring and training in sound museological practices.
+As the official Natural History Museum of Idaho, it acquires, preserves, studies, interprets and displays natural and cultural objects for Idaho residents, visitors and the world’s community of students and scholars.
+The Museum also supports and encourages other Idaho Museums through mentoring and training in sound museological practices.

 The Idaho Museum of Natural History was founded in 1934 in Pocatello as the Historical Museum at the Southern Branch of the University of Idaho, as Idaho State University was then called.
 The Museum was established by a group of professors in an effort to collect, preserve, and display the region’s natural and cultural heritage.